OfirZ126/WatchyWatch/README.md

 WatchyWatch has been built with Gutenberg and elementor(Free version).
 The website have for now 15 pages and more to come.

-Home
+Home,
 Movies-
-**The Avengers
+**The Avengers,
-Creed III
+Creed III,
-Guardians of the Galaxy
+Guardians of the Galaxy,
 Shazam!
-Fury of the Gods
+Fury of the Gods,
-The Hangover**
+The Hangover**,
 TV Shows-
-**Smallville **
+**Smallville **,
-Account
+Account,
-User
+User,
-Password Reset
+Password Reset,
-Login
+Login,
-Logout
+Logout,
-Register
+Register,

 Plugins i have used:
 Elementor, Gutenberg, Depicter, Elementor Header & Footer Builder, Essential Addons for Elementor, GreenShift - Animation and Page Builder Blocks, Happy Elementor Addons,	Ivory Search, Photo Gallery, Spectra, Ultimate Member, Unlimited Elements for Elementor, Wonder Grid Gallery Trial,	WP Mail SMTPWPForms Lite.